- Wills and Powers of Attorney -

 Legal Fees:

 I have a number of flat fee packages available for both individuals and couples regardless of the size of your estate.
 Please contact my office for details and I will be happy to answer any further questions you may have and quote you my costs.
-All fees are subject to GST.
+All fees are subject to HST.

 Send E-mail to David Fysh at david@davidfysh.com